PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter8.md

 The **Operation** section of ISO 9001:2015 outlines the requirements for effectively planning, controlling, and executing various operational processes within an organization to ensure the consistent provision of products and services that meet customer requirements.
 This section covers operational planning and control, requirements for products and services, design and development, control of externally provided processes, production and service provision, release of products and services, and control of nonconforming outputs.

-## Operational Planning and Control
+## OPERATIONAL PLANNING AND CONTROL

 **Operational planning and control** involve defining processes and procedures to ensure that products and services are delivered in accordance with customer requirements and applicable standards.
 This includes: